Roysubh/Dynamic-3D-Population-Map-Using-R/README.md

     Basic experience with 3D plotting and map interactivity       using libraries like deckgl in R.

 Libraries and Tools:
-To run this project, the following R libraries are required:
+To run this project, the following R libraries are required

 sf: For reading and handling geospatial data.
 R.utils: For unzipping compressed files.